 forget the "midge stuff" (and

-alternative to those preparations that
+is an excellent alternative to those

-melt your eyeballs).
+preparations that melt your eyeballs).

 Take a map, and if you're going